 My light required me to use anchors in the wall, which wasn’t a problem since they were small.
 This entire process to about 30 minutes and I think the end result looks amazing!
 It truly looks like it was hard-wired into the wall.
 All you need to do is use the remote to turn the light on and off.
 Brilliant, if I do say so myself!!

-The puck lights I bought are dimmable and can change color (fancy!).
-I love that I can lower the brightness based on how dark or bright I want the room to be.
+The puck lights I bought are dimmable and are sooo bright (fancy!).
 I will link all the products I used below 🙂

 GET THE LOOK